Morgan Rielly: Personal life

 Growing up, Rielly was a fan of the Toronto Maple Leafs.
 His paternal family is from Hamilton, Ontario, and are fans of the Maple Leafs.
 His mother, Shirley, is a cancer researcher and owns a medical company.
-He has an older brother, Connor.
-The family owns a lab named Maggie.
+He has an older brother.
+He is of Irish descent.

 Until September 2015, Rielly and teammate Jake Gardiner were roommates.
 Despite parting ways, the two remained friends and Rielly was a groomsman at Gardiner's wedding.

-Rielly is engaged to Canadian Olympic gold medalist ice dancer Tessa Virtue.
+After several years of dating, Rielly's engagement to Canadian ice dancer Tessa Virtue was reported in early 2023.
+According to Rielly, they met one another via a mutual friend.
+The couple married later in 2023, and their wedding was covered by Hello!
+In July 2024, Virtue gave birth to their first child.

+In response to the NHL banning themed jerseys and specifically pride tape for LGBT Pride Nights, Rielly told media, "It's unfortunate.
+But I think as players and as people we're going to continue to support those people and those causes that we think need it or are worthy and very deserving of it.
+Whatever statement was made is fine, but as players, we're going to continue to offer support and be allies.
+We want to be a part of this community."